 What should be included in my pour over Will?

-If your estate plan is based around a living trust.
-In that case, you are probably familiar with the benefits that this type of trust provides over a standard will, including Avoiding probate, reducing attorney’s fees, and providing privacy for you and your loved ones.
+If your estate plan is based around a living trust, you are probably familiar with the benefits that this type of trust provides over a standard will, including avoiding probate, reducing attorney’s fees, and providing privacy for you and your loved ones.

 Ideally, you should transfer all your accounts and property into the living trust during your lifetime.
-When you transfer assets into your trust, ownership of the assets is transferred from you as an individual to you as the trustee.
-Since a living trust is revocable by you, California law allows you to be the grantor, the trustee, and a beneficiary.
+When assets are transferred into a your trust, the ownership of the assets is transferred from you as an individual to you as the trustee.
+Since a living trust is revocable (meaning cancelable) , California law allows you to be the grantor, the trustee, and a beneficiary.
 You may also also name the trust as the beneficiary of your life insurance, retirement accounts, and other assets.

-Most people name themselves as the trustee and beneficiary of their living trust.
-They continue to use and enjoy the accounts and property, even though the legal ownership now resides with the trust.
+Most people name themselves as the trustee and beneficiary of their living trust since it allows them to use and enjoy the accounts and property during their lifetime, even though the legal ownership now resides with the trust.

 A California pour-over will can prevent this from happening.
-The pour-over will names your living trust as the beneficiary.
-This allows any money or property you own individually to be transferred or “poured over” into your living trust upon your death.
-When used together with a living trust, a pour-over will acts as a safety net to capture any property that you forgot—or did not have time—to place in the trust.
+The pour-over will names your living trust as the beneficiary and leaves all of your property to your living trust.
+This allows any money or property you own individually to be transferred or “poured over” into your living trust upon your death whatever it may be.
+A pour over will, When used together with a living trust, acts as a safety net to capture any property that you forgotmor did not have time, to place in the name of your trust.

 How Does a Pour-Over Will Work?